tombetthauser/5-more-minutes/README.md

    - Added "GitHub Pages Static Demo" section to README
    - Included instructions for setting up GitHub Pages
    - Documented that the static version is self-contained and doesn't require backend

+---

+## Major Feature Restructuring Summary

+This section summarizes the major prompts that restructured the app beyond minor styling changes.

+### Centralized Button Actions Configuration
+**Key Change:** Moved from hardcoded button definitions to a centralized `button-actions.json` file.

+- Created `button-actions.json` in the root directory as the single source of truth
+- Actions are dynamically loaded by both the React app and static HTML demo
+- Added `/api/button-actions` endpoint to serve the JSON configuration
+- Enables easy addition/modification of actions without code changes

+### Action Tracking and Repeatability System
+**Key Change:** Implemented sophisticated action tracking with timezone-aware daily limits and similarity detection.

+- Added timestamp tracking for all actions in the database
+- Implemented timezone-aware "today" calculation (actions reset at midnight in user's local timezone)
+- Added `is-repeatable-daily` flag to control whether actions can be repeated
+- Implemented `similar-to` array to prevent duplicate similar actions (e.g., "fasted 12+ hours" and "fasted 14+ hours")
+- Actions are grayed out and disabled if already taken (for non-repeatable) or if a similar action was taken
+- Added `/api/actions/today` endpoint that accepts timezone offset for accurate daily tracking

+### Enhanced Confirmation Modal System
+**Key Change:** Transformed simple button clicks into a comprehensive confirmation system with warnings and metadata.

+- Modal now appears for all actions (not just those with warnings)
+- Displays action name, minutes to be added, and detailed warnings
+- Shows metadata: `is-repeatable-daily` and `must-be-logged-at-end-of-day` flags
+- Includes collapsible JSON details section for full action configuration
+- Disables confirmation button if action cannot be repeated
+- Provides clear explanations when actions are disabled due to similarity or repeatability rules

+### Time Display Animation and Formatting
+**Key Change:** Added animated count-up effect and improved time formatting.

+- Implemented smooth count-up animation when actions are confirmed
+- Animation scrolls page to top and counts minutes incrementally
+- Uses ease-out cubic easing for natural deceleration
+- Changed time format to abbreviations: "dy"/"dys", "hrs", "mins"
+- Increased font size and weight for better visibility

+### Button Styling and Organization
+**Key Change:** Enhanced visual design with pastel colors and improved organization.

+- Implemented pastel rainbow color scheme (6 colors cycling through buttons)
+- Buttons sorted by minutes (ascending: lowest at top, highest at bottom)
+- Added minutes display in button text: "action name (+X)"
+- Increased button text size for better readability
+- All minutes rounded to whole numbers

+### Administrative Features
+**Key Change:** Added hidden administrative page for user management.

+- Created `/users` route (hidden, not in main navigation)
+- Displays all registered users with profile information
+- Shows total accumulated minutes for each user
+- Collapsible sections showing all actions for each user in reverse chronological order
+- Reset functionality to clear all actions and reset minutes for individual users
+- Added `/api/users`, `/api/users/<id>/actions`, and `/api/users/<id>/reset` endpoints

+### Static Demo Enhancements
+**Key Change:** Updated static HTML demo to match all production features.

+- Static demo now loads `button-actions.json` dynamically
+- Implements all modal features (warnings, metadata, JSON details)
+- Includes action tracking and repeatability logic (resets on page reload)
+- Matches production UI with pastel colors, sorting, and formatting
+- Fully functional demo without backend dependency